 directed toward U.S. citizens in Estonia.
 Furthermore, civil unrest is rarely a problem in Estonia.
 Nevertheless, large public

-If you hear of or encounter a demonstration, you should avoid the area and check local media for updates on the situation.
+you hear of or encounter a demonstration, you should avoid the area and check local media for updates on the situation.
+You

 Stay up to date by:

-From time to time, especially late at night near bars and night clubs, foreigners have been subject to scams, or have become involved in altercations (some violent) with inebriated individuals.
-One late night scam has involved women enticing tourists in a reputable bar to visit a nearby bar where they are grossly overcharged.
+From time to time, especially late at night near bars and night clubs, foreigners have been subject to scams, or have become involved in altercations, including some involving violence, with inebriated individuals.
+Common late night scams involve women enticing tourists in a reputable bar to visit a nearby bar where they are grossly overcharged.
 Although Estonian police have shut down several suspect bars over the past year, this remains a concern.

 On occasion, U.S. citizens have reported that they were harassed for racial reasons or because they appeared or sounded “foreign.”
 These incidents have generally occurred outside of major tourist areas.
 Credit-card fraud is also an ongoing concern, as is Internet-based financial fraud and “Internet dating” fraud.
 You should take precautions to safeguard your credit cards and report any suspected unauthorized transaction to the credit card company immediately.
 If an incident occurs, you should report it promptly to the local police.
 The Estonian police agencies are modern, well-equipped law enforcement entities on a standard comparable to most Western European police.